Community of Christ-Topeka Congregation

 Sacrament of Blessing a Child at a Topeka Community of Christ Worship Service

-Two elders administer the blessing of children, usually during a worship service in the presence of the child’s family and the congregation.
+In Community of Christ, two elders administer the blessing of children, usually during a worship service in the presence of the child’s family and the congregation.
 The elders hold, support, or place their hands on the child, and one elder offers a prayer of blessing.
 Children from newborn through age 7 may be blessed.
 This sacrament is available to any child regardless of the family’s membership in Community of Christ.

 If you would like to talk to one of our ministers about the Sacrament of Blessing of Children, please